SavvyDolphin77/SavvyDolphin77/README.md

 ### Welcome To the Future

 \<!-- This profile README is currently under construction.
-Stay tuned for updates and sorry for mess/lack of info. -->
+Stay tuned for updates. -->

 Hello there, I am Conner Harbaugh and this is my Github Account.

-Currently working on FreeCodeCamp courses, which is why activity on Github may appear to be very little.
-My apologies.
+Currently working on my personal portfolio website as well as a few other side projects.

-If you want to support me, feel free to tip some BAT (Basic Attention Tokens).
+Currently I am learning Javascript and other web technologies besides HTML and CSS for my current job as a Techranger.

 <!--
 **SavvyDolphin77/SavvyDolphin77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.